shengjie98/CZ2005-OS-Lab-notes/readme.md

 * note that `InsertToTLB()` is called regardless.
 Also, `stats->NumTlbMisses` is not incremented here, but rather in `InsertToTLB()`

 ## PageOutPageIn(int vpn)
 Defined in `vm/tlb.cc`.
 This is called when there is a page fault, meaning that the required memory is not loaded into any physical frames, and has to be loaded in from disk.
+The frame replaced is determined by the LRU algorithm
 * increment `stats->NumPageFaults`
 * `phyPage = lruAlgorithm()` - this gets the index/frame number for the vpn to replace.
+* load the actual memory to the frame
+    * call `DoPageOut(phyPage)` - which pages out the frame is `memoryTable[phyPage].dirty` is `TRUE`.
+If we want to see if pages are paged out, we can do so here
+    * call `DoPageIn(vpn, phyPage)`
 * load respective page into `memoryTable[phyPage]`.
 Set `memoryTable[phyPage].lastUsed = 0`, this will be updated to the correct value in `InsertToTLB`
 * return `phyPage`, which is then passed into `InsertToTLB`

+## InsertToTLB(int vpn, int phyPage)
+Defined in `vm/tlb.cc`.
+This is called for every TLB miss, and updates the TLB with the new information.
+The entry that is replaced is determined by FIFO.
+* find empty TLB entry or check FIFOPointer to find victim
+* update entry with new information, and update `FIFOPointer = (i+1) % TLBSize`
+* increment `stats->NumTlbMusses`
+* update `memoryTable[phyPage].lastUsed = stats->totalTicks` and `memoryTable[phyPage].TLBEntry = i`

+## lruAlgorithm()
+The replacement algorithm for IPT.
+Intuitively, look through the `memoryTable` to find the invalid entry or entry with the lowest `lastUsed` value, and set as the `victim` to be returned.

-##
+## To get CSV answers
+For every TLB miss, we want to know what the IPT and TLB entry is being updated.
+The best place to do so is in `InsertInTLB(vpn, phyPage)`, since it will be called everytime a TLB miss happens.
+We can print the state of `machine->tlb, memoryTable` to get the values of the tables, and `phyPage` to get the updated IPT entry, and `FIFOPointer` to get the updated TLB entry.

+If we want to get the data from only Page faults, we can do so in PageOutPageIn().

+To get the entries where pages are paged out, we can print `phyPage` in `DoPageOut(phyPage)` under the condition that `memoryTable[phyPage].dirty` is `TRUE`